 Case in point:

-So let’s get to the good stuff, shall we?
-I was walking with a lovely group of former classmates around the junior high when we come around the corner and see some other classmates surrounding the woman above.
+So, shall we get to the good stuff?
+I was walking with a lovely group of former classmates around the junior high when we came around the corner and noticed some other classmates surrounding the woman above.

 My former classmate says to me, “Kari, look who’s here!”